br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 #### Higher-Order Components Explained

-Let’s forget about React for a second.
+Let’s forget about Reacc for a second.
 Consider these two functions that add and multiply numbers, logging the results as they do that:

 ```js
 function addAndLog(x, y) {